-The light comes on when the ignition key is turned to "ON", and will go off after a few seconds.
+The light comes on when the engine switch is turned to "ON", and will go off after a few seconds.

-The light may come on for 60 seconds after the ignition key is turned to "ON".
+The light may come on for 60 seconds after the engine switch is turned to "ON".
 It is normal if they go out after a while.